Neelam Muneer

 Neelam Muneer (Pashto/; born 20 March 1992) is a Pakistani actress and model who appears in television dramas and films.
 She is best known for portraying the role of Ulfat in television series Dil Mom Ka Diya (2018), which earned her a nomination at the 18th Lux Style Awards for Best TV Actress.
 She made her film debut with comedy-thriller film Chupan Chupai (2017), followed by a starring role in romantic-comedy Wrong No. 2 (2019), both of which were commercially successful.

 Early life

 Neelam Muneer Khan was born in Mardan, Khyber Pakhtunkhwa, Pakistan but was brought up in Karachi.
 Her father died when she was three years old.
 Her mother raised Neelam and her three sisters as a single parent.
-While in school, she stepped into modelling and later completed her graduation privately.
+While in school, she started modelling and later completed her graduation privately.
 She was initially approached by Shamoon Abbasi for a television series.
 Eventually, she entered the television industry with director Kazim Pasha's drama serial Thora Sa Aasmaan, which aired on PTV Home.